osresearch/cosign/README.md

 `cosign` does not have a general threshold system.
 2-of-3 is implemented since it only requires two signature operations; beyond that the combinatorial complexity is quite high.
-There is literature that suggests better systems that might be doable.
+This requires doing two signature operations for each signature and then selecting the correct of these for a pairwise combination that produces a valid signature.
+Larger N-of-K schemes are possible in the literature but this is was an easy approach.

-The private key is recoverable if all of the shards are combined (or two of the three for a threshold key).
+The private key is recoverable if all of the shards are combined (or two of the three threshold keys).
 This is a good thing if it is desirable to be able to re-shard the key.
 If the shards are stored in a hardware token, it might be difficult to recover the shard in a format that would allow recombination.